 Fall, Senior Year, con’t.

-- In the first semester of honors work, AMST 691H, the honors candidate should 1) finalize a bibliography, 2) complete general reading in a chosen field of research, 3) create an outline of thesis chapters, and 4) complete the bulk of the specialized research on this project.
+3. By the end of the first semester of honors work, AMST 691H, the honors candidate should 1) finalize a bibliography, 2) complete general reading in a chosen field of research, 3) create an outline of thesis chapters,

 Spring, Senior Year:

-6. Following the oral defense and the completion of any changes required by the committee, the candidate must submit by the date of graduation two copies of the Honors Thesis to the Department Manager of American Studies.
+6. Following the oral defense and the completion of any changes required by the committee, the candidate must submit the thesis electronically via the Carolina Digital Repository (CDR).

-8. The other copy is for the American Studies Department.
-It may be on good quality copy paper suitable for binding.
-The title page for each copy of the Honors Thesis must be signed by the three members of the student’s Honors Committee.
+Submissions are due by the last day of class in the semester in which students complete their theses, and must include a scanned title page signed by the three members of the student’s Honors Committee.
 See “Sample Honors Title Page” down-loadable document at the “Senior Honors Thesis Guidelines for Academic Units, Faculty Advisors, and Students.”